jamietanna/deliveroo.engineering/_posts/2025-02-06-experimentation-principles.md

   - "Jamie Edgecombe"
   - "Matleen Makko-Boronad"
 excerpt: >
-  Experimentation at Deliveroo has significantly boosted our innovation as a company.
-It has allowed us to explore new ideas, protected us from unforeseen challenges by preventing wasted time and resources on ineffective initiatives, and promoted intellectual honesty by validating our assumptions.
+  Experimentation is at the heart of innovation at Deliveroo.
+By continuously testing new ideas, we refine our products, mitigate risks, and ensure data-driven decision-making.
-date: 2025-02-05
+date: 2025-02-06
 ---

 Experimentation at Deliveroo has significantly boosted our innovation as a company.
 It has allowed us to explore new ideas, protected us from unforeseen challenges by preventing wasted time and resources on ineffective initiatives, and promoted intellectual honesty by validating our assumptions.